mattbriggs04/CenterFusionModern/README.md

 The jupyter notebook file located in `experiments/` is intended for use on Google Colab using a GPU.
 Using an A100 if available is suggested.
 This notebook contains how to train, test, and run 3D box decoding.

 ## Pretrained Models
 The original CenterFusion pretrained models are rotten (404 errors).
+My own pretrained models may be coming soon.

 ## Modernization Simplifications
 The main major simplification this approach takes is the reduction of using a Deformable Convolutional Network (DCN) as the fully convolutional backbone.
 This method is still supported, and if desired a DCN implementation can be imported (import to `src/lib/model/networks`) and used.